 What are Tangible Assets?

 Tangible assets are assets with a physical form and that hold value.
 Examples include property, plant, and equipment.
-Tangible assets are seen or felt and can be destroyed by fire, natural disaster, or an accident.
-Intangible assets, on the other hand, lack a physical form and consist of things such as intellectual property, trademarks, patents, etc.
+Tangible assets are seen and felt and can be destroyed by fire, natural disaster, or an accident.
+On the other hand, intangible assets lack a physical form and consist of things such as intellectual property, trademarks, patents, etc.

-- Fixed assets or hard assets are those assets that are held by a business for a long period of time and that cannot be easily converted into cash.
+- Fixed assets or hard assets are those held by a business for a long time and cannot be easily converted into cash.
 Fixed tangible assets are depreciated over a period of time.

 Characteristics of Tangible Assets